liveforeverx/exrun/README.md

     - [ ] trace to file
     - [ ] possibility to implement own transportes(like zeromq)
   - [ ] time feature  (Example, every 1 minute should be time printed or trace messages with, for correlation with other logs and so on)
-  - [ ] tracer collector options
-  - [ ] overflow protection as an option
+  - [x] overflow protection as an option
   - CLI
     - [ ] basic command line interface to invoke preconfigured tracer
     - [ ] tracer outputs